bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 You are required to change your password immediately (password aged)
 WARNING: Your password has expired.
 You must change your password now and login again!
-Changing password for user joeuser.
+Changing password for researcher joeresearcher.
-Changing password for joeuser
+Changing password for joeresearcher
 (current) UNIX password:
 ```